• Room 02.033 - Geography Building

 • Mapping Medieval Geographies (Cambridge University Press, 2014)

-I also lead a NLHF-funded community heritage project called 'Mapping Monuments' with the Binevenagh and Coastal Lowlands Landscape Partnership Scheme/Causeway Coast & Glens Heritage Trust, see go.qub.ac.uk/MappingMonuments for details.
+I also have recently completed leading a NLHF-funded community heritage project called 'Mapping Monuments' with the Binevenagh and Coastal Lowlands Landscape Partnership Scheme/Causeway Coast & Glens Heritage Trust, see go.qub.ac.uk/MappingMonuments for details.

 At Queen's, I am a lead convenor of the Heritage Hub--see heritagehub.ac.uk